isomerpages/moe-necrg/_home/Foreword.md

 Wishing you a wonderful and exciting 2024 ahead!

-The NE Resource Guide
+The NE Resource Guide Team (Joey & Mun Ling)
-Joey & Mun Ling